Aersaud/YOLOL/Waypoint System/README.md

 | <center> Simple Button 12x12cm | 4     </center> | wh ws wu wd           |
 | <center> Simple Button 12x24cm | 1     </center> | wpc                   |

+### Waypoint Format (on the memory chips)
+- The waypoint has a specific format that is required to function properly.
+You will only be touching these if you want to rename your waypoints or if you want to add waypoints in by hand.
+The format is as follows `"[Home] X=12345 Y=-12345 Z=-32551"`
+That is the name in brackets `[Name]` followed by a SINGLE space. `X=COORDS` `Y=COORDS` `Z=COORDS` each axis has a SINGLE space between the previous one and the following one.
+- You can rename the waypoints whatever you want.
+Keep in mind if the name is too long it may wrap to the next line on the text panel and cause it to show incorrectly.

 </br>
 </br>